mbiuki/minicloud/WebServices/README.md

 * `SetSensorStatus` is setup by creating a new resource called `setstatus`.
 Then create a new proxy resource under that (enable CORS), and add a PUT method to the `SetSensorStatus` Lambda Function.
 * `PublishImage` and `UpdateTemperature` is setup by creating a new resource called `publishimage` and `updatetemp` respectively (enable CORS).
 Then, add a `PUT` method.
 * `SlackSlashCommand` is only meant to be called from Slack.
 This will be the endpoint that all Slash Sommands will hit.
 As mentioned, a token is checked to ensure it is called from within Slack.
 Create a new resource `Slack` and add a `POST` method.

+# Secure API Endpoints
+In Api Gateway, create a new Authorizer called `CheckGoogleOAuth`.
+Select `Lambda` as the type.
+Choose `CheckGoogleOAuth` as the Lambda Function.
+Leave `Lambda Invoke Rule` blank.
+Select `Token` as the `Lambda Event Payload`.
+Enter `authorizationToken` as the `Token Source`.
+Ensure caching is disabled, and finish creating the Authorizer.
+Under the resources tree, select the labels with PUT or POST.
+Any APIs that manipulate data should have locked down access.
+Then select `Method Request`.
+Choose the newly created `CheckGoogleOAuth` authorizer in the `Authorization` dropdown and press the check mark.

+## Slack App Setup
+Go to https://api.slack.com/apps and create a new app.
+Choose a name and select a workspace.
+We use both Slash Commands and Incoming webhooks.
+* To set up Slash Commands, create 3 new commands called `takepicture`, `setsensor`, and `getstatus` respectively.
+Set the `request URL` to the created API endpoint for `SlackSlashCommand`.
+As mentioned, the resulting `Verification Token` from creating the app is the `Slack_TOKEN` environment variable used in the Lambda Function `SlackSlashCommand`.
+* To set up Incoming Webhooks, activate incoming webhooks, and add a new webhook to a chosen workspace.
+As mentioned, the resulting `Webhook URL` is the `SLACK_WEBHOOK` environment variable used in the Lambda Function `SendSensorDataToSlack`.

 ## DynamoDB Setup
 `GetSensorCurrStatus`, `GetSensorStatus`, `GetCurrImage`, and `CheckGoogleOAuth` each query 4 different DynamoDB tables as shown in the code.